 "I'm still messed up over it, it hasn't hit me yet," said Miguel Thomas.

 Miguel, or Vursa, runs Versus Visualz.
-He not only produced London Dior's music videos, he first met the rapper when she was just 14 years old and a student at Duke Ellington University.
+He not only produced London Dior's music videos, he discovered the rapper when she was just 14 years old and a student at Duke Ellington University.
 He is more than her manager.